dialect-map/dialect-map-schemas/README.md

 ### About
 This repository contains the data schemas shared across the different components.

-Data schemas are logical abstractions build on top of database data models that are use by different software components to either read or write certain attributes of those models (or the models in their entirety).
+Data schemas are logical abstractions wrapping database data model definitions that are use by different software components to either serialize or deserialize certain attributes of those models (or the models in their entirety).

 ### Dependencies